netlab-sapienza/sherlock/README.md

 * twitter
 * youtube

-The output will be saved inside the "output" directory, and it will be saved as follows:
+Each output will be saved inside the "output" directory, and it will be saved as follows:
 ```
 measure_{provider_name}_hh:mm:ss Weekday dd-mm-yyyy.json
 ```
+It will be automatically created a .tar archive in sherlock directory containing all results, you can share that archive with us.

 Some parameters can be tuned and are located in the `init.txt` file;
 * `SNIFFER_TIMEOUT`, set in seconds as the time to wait before interrupting the execution if packets are no longer received